“There is nothing worse than a sharp image of a fuzzy concept.” – Ansel Adams

 1) Following instructions

 A child with a lack of proper understanding of concepts will find it difficult to complete his/her tasks.
-The child may seem confused about the instructions and often leave the task incomplete.
+The child may seem confused about the instructions and often leaves the task incomplete.

 2) Proper use of concepts

 The child may use incorrect concepts in his/her language, despite repeated corrections over many months.
-For example, “The ball is up the table” rather than, “The ball is on the table.”
+For example, “The ball is up the table” instead of, “The ball is on the table.”

 3) Lack of Vocabulary

-Children who do not understand concepts may use vague statements to refer to objects, such as ‘this one’ or “that one’” or use pointing gestures rather than clearly expressing the properties of the object like “The big one” or “The empty one”.
+Children who do not understand concepts may use vague statements to refer to objects, such as ‘this one’ or “that one’” or use pointing (non-verbal) gestures.
+Children with good conceptual understanding are precise in their expressions such as, “that big ball” or “this empty box”.

 4) Drawing pictures

-The inability to understand pictures can imply a poor imagination.
+The inability to understand and interpret pictures can imply a poor imagination.

 5) Puzzle Completion

 The lack of imagination also leads to poor performance in puzzle solving.
-The child may suffer from an inability to visualize the scenario and reach the solution if concepts remain blurred in the child’s mind.
+If basic concepts remain blurred in the child’s mind, the child may find it difficult to visualize scenarios and arrive at a solution.

 6) Problem Solving